 If your goal is to make indelible memories in Mexico and you have 14 hours to do it, we recommend spending time in Tolantongo Caves.
 The box canyon is situated in Mezquital Valley.
 Land travel from Mexico City takes about 3 to 4 hours through stunning scenery.
 Partake of local fare at Ixmiquilpan and prepare yourself for the unforgettable descent to the river canyon.
 Your Airbnb host, Aaron (IG: @amikool) will let you choose which activities you want to engage in - swimming, hiking, spelunking, taking on the zipline, or you can try everything!
 On the way back, you’ll have some of the best tacos you’ve ever tasted as the sun sets in the horizon.

-Hot springs in Tolantongo: typical dinner included (Read the description)
+Hot springs in Tolantongo: lunch included

 Duration: 14.5 hours

 Victor Manuel insists that mezcal must be experienced with all five senses.
 He is an Airbnb host offering travelers a unique mezcal tasting experience at La Mezcaloteca.
 Victor is from a family of mezcal and agave artisans from Oaxaca.
 The tasting room offers you a multisensory experience of this distilled alcoholic beverage with a strong and smoky flavor.
 Sign up for the experience and learn about the liquor’s origins, varieties and mixes, and how to best enjoy the spirit.